FBibonne/advent-2025/challenges/day13/README.md

 Today is likely to be the most challenging day of the adventure.
 Not because the code is complicated but because the constraints might be impossible to overcome.

+1) The initial constraint: The main method getTripsByUser needs to be covered by tests at 100% before refactoring.

+2) Try to use the keyboard only in the whole exercise.

 Some help:

 - Use AI on chat mode on the side to help you find the right shortcut for your IDE. (oustide of the IDE, mouse is allowed)